-We are joking of course but there are some out there that will tell you that you shouldn’t travel, especially fly, during your pregnancy.
+We are joking, but some out there will tell you that you shouldn’t travel, especially fly, during your pregnancy.

-If in doubt, have a read of the NHS advice for travelling during pregnancy.
+If in doubt, read the NHS advice for travelling during pregnancy.

 - You may feel more comfortable travelling during the middle part of your pregnancy.
 Once the morning sickness subsides and your bump isn’t too big

 - Make sure you keep moving for your comfort – especially while flying – and have a good stretch

 - Limit journeys to a few hours at a time and take breaks where needed

 - Eat and drink – keep your energy up and stay hydrated.
 Tiredness and some dizziness are common during pregnancy, so give yourself half a chance